Codernob/codernob.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am Noor Mairukh Khan Arnob, a Lecturer in the Department of Computer Science and Engineering at the University of Asia Pacific (UAP), Bangladesh.
-I am currently applying for PhD programs starting Fall 2026, with research interests centered on developing multimodal generative AI systems that work effectively across languages and modalities.
+My research interests are centered on developing multimodal generative AI systems that work effectively across languages and modalities.

 Research Interests
 ======